-In all of the 170 years of there being a ferry running between Boston and Provincetown, NO steamship company has been fortunate enough to have provided service longer than 26 years.
+In all of the 180 years of there being a ferry running between Boston and Provincetown, NO steamship company, before us, has been fortunate enough to have provided service longer than 26 years.
 Economic twists and turns and over-competition made service between Boston and Provincetown a revolving door of steamship operators since 1842.
-We are extraordinarily grateful to have found a way to make it to our 46th year of providing service to the great community of Provincetown.
+We are extraordinarily grateful to have found a way to make it to our 51st year of providing service to the great community of Provincetown.

 In 1883, the first vessel built specifically for the Boston-Provincetown route was introduced.
 The LONGFELLOW, pictured here in 1890, operated until 1902.
 In the background is Provincetown and two of the hundreds of fishing schooners that called on Provincetown regularly during its heyday as a fishing port.